aboutaleb-dev/library-management-system/README.md

 ## Postman Api

 You can find postman collection in **postman/collections** directory, file is named **Library Management System.json**.
-This postman collection has all of apis requests with their method, body, etc.
+This postman collection has all of api requests with their method, body, etc.